Assisting you through the full process of buying your first home

 Once you understand your available deposit, you can take stock of your financial health and calculate how much you can afford to borrow.
 This is a critical step, and will give you a better idea of what you can afford to buy.

-There are several factors to consider, and different lenders (mainly banks) often focus on different areas.
+There are several factors to consider, and different lenders (mainly banks) often have different areas of preference when it comes to their willingness to lend money.
 Your income and credit score will be major components, but so are your debts, outgoings, and number of children.
 Plenty of online calculators will provide a good starting point - a quick online search will bring up dozens of them for you to try.

 When it’s time for a more accurate figure, getting your mortgage pre-approved by one or more lenders is the next step.
 This is something one of our mortgage advisers (often referred to as mortgage brokers) can assist you with.

-Websites such as Trade Me property – Property Insights, and Homes.co.nz are great for basic information on recent sale prices, estimated market values, and registered valuations.
+Websites like Trade Me Property – Property Insights and Homes.co.nz are helpful in obtaining basic information about recent sale prices, estimated market values, and registered valuations.

-However, keep in mind that these are just estimates.
-To get the real picture, you’ll almost certainly need to do plenty of active research of your own.
+However, these tools are just estimates.
+To better understand the real estate market in your area, you’ll almost need to do plenty of active research of your own.

-The more open homes you attend, the more likely it is you’ll be able to piece together a realistic picture of your desired property, and its size, features, and location.
+The more open homes you attend, the more likely you’ll be able to piece together a realistic picture of your desired property, its size, features, and location.

 Before excitement takes over and you dive head-first into making an offer, there’s one important question to ask: is there more than meets the eye?